-In this article, we'll learn how to setup OpenCart in our machine running Ubuntu and CentOS as operating system.
+In this tutorial, we'll learn how to install OpenCart in our machine running Ubuntu and CentOS as an operating system.

 Installing LAMP Stack

-OpenCart needs a webserver running to be available to the public via web browser, a database server to store its data and as its a PHP application, we'll surely require PHP modules to make it work.
+OpenCart needs a webserver running to be available to the public via a web browser, a database server to store its data and as it's a PHP application, we'll surely require PHP modules to make it work.
 So, to fulfill all those needs, LAMP Stack is the best stack to make everything working in place.
-LAMP stack is the collection of Apache Web Server, MySQL/MariaDB Databse Server and PHP5 with required PHP modules.
-To install LAMP Stack, we'll need to run the following commands with respect to the distribution of linux we are running on our machine.
+LAMP stack is the collection of Apache Web Server, MySQL/MariaDB Database Server and PHP5 with required PHP modules.
+To install LAMP Stack, we'll need to run the following commands with respect to the distribution of Linux we are running on our machine.

 First of all, we'll need to update our system's packages which will fetch the repository index from its mirrors.